 2 - A significant intake of antibiotics

 These are powerful medications that can eliminate harmful bacteria, but they can also disrupt the balance of the microbiota by destroying good bacteria.
-Excessive or inappropriate use of antibiotics can cause an imbalance in the gut microbiota and make the gut vulnerable to infections.
+Overuse or inappropriate use of antibiotics can cause an imbalance in the gut microbiota and make the gut vulnerable to infections.

 3 - Chronic stress

-4 – A lack of physical exercise
+4 - Lack of physical exercise

-5 - Taking medications and toxic substances
+5 - Taking medication and toxic substances